allenthomas01/allenthomas01/README.md

  <img height="200em" src="https://github-readme-stats-eight-theta.vercel.app/api?username=coding-sorcerer-1&theme=chartreuse-dark&show_icons=true&include_all_commits=true&count_private=true"/> &nbsp; <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=coding-sorcerer-1&theme=chartreuse-dark"/>

-⚠️ &nbsp; _Do note that the most used languages are not necessarily my strengths , it just shows what i use often._ &nbsp; 🤗️  &nbsp; ⚠️
+⚠️ &nbsp; _Do note that the most used languages are not necessarily my strength , it just shows what i use often._ &nbsp; 🤗️  &nbsp; ⚠️

 <!---
 coding-sorcerer-1/coding-sorcerer-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.